gjdandin/twitter-sentiment-analysis-website/README.md

 4. Add accessTokens and API keys as environment variables in main.py
 5. Run the flask app by writing "manage.py runserver" on console.

+#### About the branches
+The other branches use different NLP frameworks/methods than NLTK.
+Mainly Textblob and Textblobs NaiveBayesAnalyzer with an inferior trained model.
+After testing, NLTK was the most accurate framework at reading tweet data.

 #### Tasks left to do:
 1. Tests